-For the 2015-2016 school year, Officers James Slack and Zach Grandon will serve as School Resource Officers.
-Officer Grandon will teach Code 411 to all fifth and seventh grade students in JCSD.
-His time will be spent in Summit Middle School and the district's five elementary schools.
-Officer Slack is primarily assigned to Johnston Middle School and Johnston High School.
+For the 2022-2023 school year, Officers Kerr and Steck will serve as School Resource Officers.
+A majority of Officer Steck's time will be spent in the Johnston Middle School.
+He will also serve Summit Middle School and the district's five elementary schools on an as needed basis.
+Officer Kerr is primarily assigned to the Johnston High School.

 The total student population of 8,000+ makes the Johnston Community School District the 13th largest district in the State of Iowa.
 Students in grades K-12 now have direct, and many times, onsite access to a law enforcement officer who is specifically trained to handle all types of school-related issues.